 If you’re feeling overrun with too many emails and an over-crowded inbox, set your timer for 15 minutes and see how many emails you can unsubscribe from.

-After a couple weeks of doing this regularly, I think you’ll be pleasantly surprised with the results!
+I think you’ll be pleasantly surprised with the results!

 Looking for more email tips and tricks?